ChameleonCloud/docs/source/index.rst

 .. role:: redbold

 .. attention::
-    The :ref:`old-doc` will be **deprecated** after :redbold:`May 31, 2018`.
+    The :ref:`old-doc` will be **deprecated** after :redbold:`June 30, 2018`.
 If you need more time for the transition from the old documentation to the new one, please submit a ticket on our `help desk <https://www.chameleoncloud.org/user/help/>`_.

     This new Chameleon documentation is still :redbold:`under review`.